Qu1etboy/resume-edit/README.md

 ## TODO

-- [ ] Provide more resume template to should from
+- [ ] Provide more resume template to choose from

 ## Preview